Georges034302/Advanced-Cloud-Computing-with-AWS/session09/lab_9_a_cloudwatch-dashboard.md

-# Lab 9.B: Advanced CloudFormation and Infrastructure Automation
+# Lab 9.A: Configure CloudWatch dashboards, metrics, and alarms

 ## Overview
 This lab explores advanced CloudFormation features including custom resources with Lambda, CloudFormation macros, StackSets for multi-account deployment, and integrating CloudFormation with CI/CD pipelines.
 You'll learn production-grade patterns for automating complex infrastructure deployments at scale.